Executive Master of Health Services Administration (MHSA)

 No, the GRE/GMAT is not required for the Executive Master of Health Services Administration program.

-The online Executive MHSA program has one start date per year; new students can begin classes in the fall semester (typically at the end of August).
+The Executive MHSA online program has two start dates per year; new students can begin classes in the fall semester (typically at the end of August) or the spring semester (typically at the beginning of January).

 This course discusses behavioral theory and its underlying principles as applied to the development of managerial and team work skills for health services administrators.